- GERMANY ||

 Klinke German/Austrian-style tapas.
 Lecker!

 One word: Wienerschnitzel.
+Mutzenbacher does it best.

-Head to a Food Market
+Head to some Food Markets

 For a unique dining experience, head to Markthalle Neun (Kreuzberg), a historic market hall that hosts a variety of food stalls and events.
 From street food to artisanal products, there's something for everyone at this vibrant culinary hub, making it a key destination for Berlin food tours and a showcase of Berlin cuisine in the bustling Berlin markets.
 It's one of the Berlin highlights for food lovers.